learnlatex/learnlatex.github.io/en/lesson-14.md

 layout: "lesson"
 lang: "en"
 title: "Selecting fonts and using Unicode engines"
-description: "This lesson gives context on how LaTeX interprets Unicode input and how that affects what you type and the fonts you use, and how that changes in modern engines with Unicode and OpenType fonts support."
+description: "This lesson gives context on how LaTeX interprets Unicode input and how that affects what you type and the fonts you use.
+Learn about Unicode and OpenType fonts support."
 toc-anchor-text: "Fonts & Unicode engines"
 toc-description: "Selecting fonts and file encoding."
 ---

-# Selecting fonts and using Unicode engines
+# Fonts and Unicode engines

+<span
+  class="summary">This lesson gives context on how LaTeX interprets Unicode input and how that affects what you type and the fonts you use.
+Learn about Unicode and OpenType fonts support.</span>

 When TeX and LaTeX first started being widely used they largely only handled European languages out of the box, although there was some capability for using other alphabets such as Greek and Russian.

+## Accents and accented letters

 Originally, accents and accented letters were typed using control sequences or macros such as `\c{c}` for ‘ç’ and `\'e` for ‘é’.
 While some people continue to